 The Training and Meeting Room can hold up to 6-8 people seated and can be used by a broad range of groups for training, demonstrations and small private meetings.
 The space includes:

-The junior area of the library is a large welcoming environment with moveable shelving units.
+The junior area of the library is a large welcoming environment with movable shelving units.
 The space is used for family activities such as Bookbug song and rhyme sessions, and Storytelling.
 The facilities include:

-This flexible area has 3 PCs; access to free Wifi and can be used for a variety of training or group meetings.
+This flexible area has 3 PCs; access to free WiFi and can be used for a variety of training or group meetings.
 It also has a wide-screen TV and Wii console with various games.

 The heritage centre houses numerous collections relating to Dumbarton and the Vale of Leven including books, maps, pamphlets, photographs, postcards, directories and newspapers.